TD Cowen appreciates your visits.

 Our third party partners, such as web analytics companies, collect information about your online activities over time and across the Sites.
 These third parties may not change their tracking practices in response to “do-not-track” settings in your web browser, and we do not obligate these parties to honor these settings.

-If the email address you provide to us is a wireless email address, you agree to receive messages from us at such address unless and until you tell us not to send messages to that address, by following the instructions in the “Actions You Can Take With Respect to Personal Data Held by Cowen” section below.
+If the email address you provide to us is a wireless email address, you agree to receive messages from us at such address unless and until you tell us not to send messages to that address, by following the instructions in the “Actions You Can Take With Respect to Personal Data Held by TD Cowen” section below.
 You may change your email preferences at any time, but your wireless carrier’s standard rates will apply as long as you are receiving messages at a wireless email address.
 If you give us a wireless email address, you represent that you are the owner or authorized user of the device on which messages will be received and that you are authorized to approve the applicable charges.

 You may be entitled to additional rights related to your personal information if you are based in the EEA or another jurisdiction with substantially similar privacy laws (such as the United Kingdom).
-These rights are described in Cowen’s Non-U.S. Customer Privacy Notice.
-Please follow the instructions in the Non-U.S. Customer Privacy Notice or contact us using the information in the Contact Us section below if you have any questions concerning your rights or would like to make a request to exercise your rights under the laws of the European Union or a jurisdiction with substantially similar privacy laws.
+These rights are described in TD Cowen’s TD Cowen’s Non-U.S. Customer Privacy Notice.
+Please follow the instructions in Non-U.S. Customer Privacy Notice or contact us using the information in the Contact Us section below if you have any questions concerning your rights or would like to make a request to exercise your rights under the laws of the European Union or a jurisdiction with substantially similar privacy laws.

 If you are a California resident, California law may provide you with additional rights regarding your personal information.
-To learn more about your California privacy rights, visit our Privacy Notice for California Residents or, only in relation to Kyber Data Science LLC and its subsidiaries, the Kyber CCPA Privacy Supplement.
+To learn more about your California privacy rights, visit the TD Cowen Privacy Notice for California Residents or, only in relation to Kyber Data Science LLC and its subsidiaries, the Kyber CCPA Privacy Supplement.